jack-fitzgerald/equivtest/README.md

 This repository has been retired due to a name conflict: see Erin Hartman's earlier **equivtest** package at https://github.com/ekhartman/equivtest.

-You can install this package directly into R with the following code:
+You can still install this package directly into R with the following code:
 ```
 install.packages("devtools")
 library(devtools)